boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 // Over compensating for past failures

-So what I wanted was a tool that
+So what I wanted was a tool that combines both, but works across all languages.

+I am not original enough to have had this idea, and it turns out at the time where were 2 other projects I could find.
+Tokei (great name) and Loc.
+Both were written in rust and both claim to offer exceptional performance.

+Challange accepted.

+My theory was its likely they missed some optimisations that I could implement.